Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Introduction

 In this paper, we analyze how \ac{VRE} droughts impact the operation and sizing of long-duration storage in a fully renewable European power sector.
 We further investigate how varying levels of geographical balancing via interconnection affect long-duration storage investments in the least-cost system.
 We also examine how different technologies interact during extreme \ac{VRE} droughts and assess the role of nuclear power and fossil fuel-based backup capacity with emission abatement.

-While there is growing research interest in \ac{VRE} droughts and their power sector implications, respective analyses vary in subject as well as temporal and spatial scope \cite{kittel_measuring_2024}.
+While there is growing research interest in \ac{VRE} droughts and their power sector implications, respective analyses vary in subject as well as temporal and spatial scope~\cite{kittel_measuring_2024}.
 One strand of the literature focuses on \ac{VRE} drought characterization based on time series of wind speeds, solar irradiation, or normalized renewable availability factors, also referred to as capacity factors.
 This includes analyses of historic or future wind droughts for Germany \cite{ohlendorf_frequency_2020}, the North Sea \cite{patlakas_low_2017}, Ireland \cite{leahy_persistence_2013}, or the UK \cite{cannon_using_2015,potisomporn_spatial_2022,potisomporn_evaluating_2023,abdelaziz_assessing_2024}.
 These studies typically focus on frequency-duration distributions, return periods, or spatio-temporal correlations.
 Specifically, wind droughts have been studied as \ac{VRE} anomalies, i.e.,~cumulative deviations from climatological means or other reference profiles, on a global scale \cite{antonini_identification_2024} or for the Netherlands \cite{stoop_climatological_2024}.
 Combining wind and solar power in renewable technology portfolios can mitigate drought characteristics within regions.
-This portfolio effect has been studied for Europe \cite{raynaud_energy_2018,kies_critical_2021,kapica_potential_2024,hu_implications_2023,breyer_reflecting_2022,kittel_quantifying_2024}, the US \cite{rinaldi_wind_2021}, or individual countries, such as Germany \cite{kaspar_climatological_2019,mockert_meteorological_2023}, Hungary \cite{mayer_probabilistic_2023}, India \cite{gangopadhyay_role_2022}, and Japan \cite{ohba_climatology_2022}.
+This portfolio effect has been studied for Europe \cite{raynaud_energy_2018,kies_critical_2021,kapica_potential_2024,hu_implications_2023,breyer_reflecting_2022,kittel_multi-threshold_2026}, the US \cite{rinaldi_wind_2021}, or individual countries, such as Germany \cite{kaspar_climatological_2019,mockert_meteorological_2023}, Hungary \cite{mayer_probabilistic_2023}, India \cite{gangopadhyay_role_2022}, and Japan \cite{ohba_climatology_2022}.
 In addition, the complementary of wind and solar power across regions further reduces extreme drought severity.
-This balancing effect has been illustrated for Europe \cite{kaspar_climatological_2019,breyer_reflecting_2022,hu_implications_2023,kittel_quantifying_2024} and the US \cite{rinaldi_wind_2021}.
+This balancing effect has been illustrated for Europe \cite{kaspar_climatological_2019,breyer_reflecting_2022,hu_implications_2023,kittel_multi-threshold_2026} and the US \cite{rinaldi_wind_2021}.
+Another literature strand explores positive residual load events, which relate to periods where \ac{VRE} generation falls short of electric demand \cite{kittel_measuring_2024}.
+These periods indicate the need for system flexibility in general or, specifically, for a technology that supplies energy during such events.
+Positive residual load events have been studied for Europe \cite{raynaud_energy_2018,van_der_wiel_influence_2019,otero_characterizing_2022,otero_copula-based_2022,allen_standardised_2023}, Norway, France, Italy, Spain and Sweden \cite{van_der_most_temporally_2024}, Germany \cite{ruhnau_storage_2022,kondziella_techno-economic_2023}, Northern Italy \cite{francois_statistical_2022}, Africa \cite{plain_accounting_2019}, and the US \cite{bracken_standardized_2024}.
+Further, \ac{VRE} droughts that cause power sector stress events can be detected in energy system models through shadow prices reflecting the value of stored energy or transmission grid capacity, extreme electricity prices, resource adequacy metrics, or emission patterns, as shown for Europe \cite{grochowicz_using_2024} or the US \cite{su_compound_2020,wessel_technology_2022,akdemir_assessing_2022,sundar_2023}.